aabiji/muse/readme.md

 # search each directory path for audio files.
 audio_directories = ["/path/to/audio_directory"]

-# The order in which the audio files are played
+# Should audio files be played at random?
-# Can be either "Random" or "Alphabetical".
-playback_order = "Random"
+randomize_tracks = true

 # Resume playback from where you left off?
 resume_playback = true